 back to this beautiful country

 I have been to Singapore several times.
 Last year, I got a chance to visit there again for business trip.
-Actually, I received a mail to join the meeting in India at first.
+Actually, I received a mail to join a training in India at first.
 I was super exciting!
 India, how awesome!
-Indian food and another new adventure!I already opened google map to check where to go.
-But the meeting was changed to Singapore instead.
+Indian food and another new adventure!I already opened google map to check where to go, but the training was moved to Singapore in the end.

 Anyway, I love Singapore.
 It is a small country but have many things to see.
-You can experience Indians , Chinese, Western, Malaysians… all different kinda cultures here.
+You can experience Indians , Chinese, Western, Malaysians… many different cultures here.
 And this city is super charming.
-Start from the airport, you will feel like entering a garden instead of a busy city.
+Since the airport, It made me feel like entering a big garden instead of a busy city.

 How to go there?